 1. McCain ejected from his aircraft and landed in a lake in Vietnam

 It was 1967 when McCain was flying his Skyhawk dive bomber for the U.S. Navy during the Vietnam War.
-And he recounted his harrowing experience in 1973, U.S. News & World Report explains.
+And he recounted his harrowing experience in 1973, according to U.S. News & World Report.

-McCain explains the right wing of his Skyhawk blew off from a Russian missile, and that’s when he ejected himself out of his aircraft.
+McCain said the right wing of his Skyhawk blew off from a Russian missile, and that’s when he ejected himself out of his aircraft.
 He fell into the Western Lake in Vietnam and was able to swim himself to shore, even with over 50 pounds on his body.
-It was then that the nightmare of being a prisoner of war was just beginning.
+It was then that the prisoner of war nightmare began.

 Next: McCain had no idea of the atrocities he would see and experience.